maartene/AoC2024/Day10/NOTES.md

 - ✅ Read the description
 - ✅ Import the input data
 - ✅ In the first example given, there is only one trail when starting from the top left trailhead
+- ✅ Import the input data
-- ⚠️ In the second example given, there is only one trail when starting from the single trailhead
+ In the second example given, there is only one trail when starting from the single trailhead
+- ⚠️ In the third example there is also an unreachable '9'
 - ⚠️ Adding these trailhead scores together, the sum of the scores of all trailheads in the example input is 36
 - ⚠️ Make the example input pass